Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups

-where $(\partial f)_i(\gamma)$ is the derivative with respect to $i$-th element $\gamma(t_i)$, $(R_a)_{\ast} : T_xG\to T_{xa}G$ is the derivative of the right multiplication mapping, $R_a(x)=xa$ and $\chi_{s}(t)=t\wedge s-ts$.
+where $(\partial f)_i(\gamma)$ is the derivative with respect to $i$-th element $\gamma(t_i)$ and $(R_a)_{\ast} : T_xG\to T_{xa}G$ is the derivative of the right multiplication mapping, $R_a(x)=xa$.
 In other words, we consider the Bismut tangent space along $\gamma$ by using the right invariant connection on $G$.
 Note that the tangent space depends on the choice of the connection on $G$.
-For example, the derivative which is defined by the Levi-Civita connection and left invariant connection are totally different from the one in the above (\cite{driver2}) We now define a Witten Laplacian $-L_{\la,\Pea}$ on $\Pea$.
-We consider the following symmetric form $\E$ on $L^2(\Pea,\nu_{\la,a})$:
+For example, the derivative which is defined by the Levi-Civita connection and left invariant connection are totally different from the one in the above (\cite{driver2}).
+We now define a Witten Laplacian $-L_{\la,\Pea}$ acting on functions on $\Pea$.
+First note that $\FC(\Pea)$ is a dense subset of $L^2(\Pea,\nu_{\la,a})$.
+We consider the following densely defined symmetric form $\E_{\la}$ on $L^2(\Pea,\nu_{\la,a})$:

 where $F, G\in \FC(\Pea)$.
 We have the integration by parts formula